The Olympics are nearly here, albeit one year later than planned.

 What does the schedule look like?

-The official Tokyo 2020 website is the place to go for a full rundown of what events are taking place when.
+The official Tokyo 2020 website has a full rundown of what events are taking place when.
 Click here to check it out.

 New sports making their Olympic debuts